Star Trek Online Nude Mods - v2.14.3

 Note that some options within the installer require an up-to-date version of the .NET framework.
 Even though you may already have a sufficient version installed, you may want to run Microsoft's updater to be extra certain: Download: Microsoft .NET Framework 4 (Web Installer) - Microsoft Download Center - Download Details

-The installer has brief descriptions of each mod option, and further details/descriptions of the included mods can also be found in the readme viewable at the end of the installation process.
+The installer has brief descriptions of each mod option, and further details/descriptions of the included mods can also be found in the readme attached to this post and also viewable at the end of the installation process.

 To manually install: download the manual installation archive, extract to a temporary folder and follow the instructions inside.

-Note that while the manual install option supports most mod options, it does not support a select few.
+Note that while the manual install option supports most mod options, it does not support them all.
 For maximum functionality, please use the easy installer.